HARRISON LAKE & PEAK 7292' Trial # 217 & 6

 Hike to Harrison Lake

-There are several campsites on the SE end of the lake, as well as some cool rock formations, and a fisher person trail along its shore line.
+There are several campsites on the SE end of the lake, as well as some cool rock formations, and a fishing trail along its shore line.

-There are several campsites on the SE end of the lake, as well as some cool rock formations, and a fisher person trail along its shore line.
+There are several campsites on the SE end of the lake, as well as some cool rock formations, and a fishing trail along its shore line.

 DIRECTIONS: